How to Add DNS Records on Porkbun

 6

 That's the basic idea!
-You'll probably end up adding different types of records to your domain such as CNAME, TXT, or MX records.
-Here are a few more examples of how those records tend to be formatted.
-Just be sure to add the records as instructed by the provider you're connecting your domain to.
+You'll probably end up adding different types of records to your domain in the future, such as TXT or MX records.
+Just be sure to choose the correct "Type", input the "Host" name (if any), and then the "Answer" (or Value/Destination) of the record.

 Requirements for different record types